About the Trust

 Initiatives supported by us

-The Heritage Trust is pleased to have supported a number of education and conservation initiatives to date including:
+The Trust has financially supported a number of initiatives to date including:

 individual Tram Horse profile information panels for the Stables